MichaelRFairhurst/DartNAD0/README.md

 A version of minimax that allows for random events, coded in dart.

 Note that expectiminimax is often much slower than minimax as it cannot leverage alpha/beta pruning nearly as effectively.
-In the future I would like to parallelize this, etc., and support parallelized MCTS too.
+The alternative approach which can help in some games, MCTS, is also supported.

 Mildy optimized, and comes with prebuilt command line tools, use for your own fun!